Spoil tip: Literary references

 The slagheap is moving again.
 I can hear it whispering to itself, and as it whispers, the walls of this brave little house are girding themselves to withstand the assault.
-For months, more that I ever thought it would have the courage to withstand, that great mound has borne down upon these walls, this roof.
+For months, more than I ever thought it would have the courage to withstand, that great mound has borne down upon these walls, this roof.
 And for those months the great bully has been beaten, for in my father’s day men built well for they were craftsmen.
 Stout beams, honest blocks, good work, and love for the job, all that is in this house.
 But the slag heap moves, pressing on, down and down, over and all round this house which was my father’s and my mother’s and now is mine.
 Soon, perhaps in an hour, the house will be buried, and the slag heap will stretch from the top of the mountain right down to the river in the Valley.
 Poor river, how beautiful you were, how gay your song, how clear your green waters, how you enjoyed your play among the sleepy rocks (102).